NTURobotLearningLab/DBC/docs/content.md

 **(a) Maze:** A point-mass agent (<span style="color:green">green</span>) in a 2D maze learns to navigate from its start location to a goal location (<span style="color:red">red</span>).
-**(b)-(c) FetchPick and FetchPush:** The robot arm manipulation tasks employ a 7-DoF Fetch robotics arm.
-FetchPick requires picking up an object (<span style="color:#c2c20c">yellow</span> cube) from the table and moving it to a target location (<span style="color:red">red</span>); FetchPush requires the arm to push an object (black cube) to a target location (<span style="color:red">red</span>).
+**(b) FetchPick:** The robot arm manipulation tasks employ a 7-DoF Fetch robotics arm to pick up an object (<span style="color:#c2c20c">yellow</span> cube) from the table and move it to a target location (<span style="color:red">red</span>).
-**(d) HandRotate:** This dexterous manipulation task requires a Shadow Dexterous Hand to in-hand rotate a block to a target orientation.
+**(c) HandRotate:** This dexterous manipulation task requires a Shadow Dexterous Hand to in-hand rotate a block to a target orientation.
-**(e) Walker:** This locomotion task requires learning a bipedal walker policy to walk as fast as possible while maintaining its balance.
+**(d)-(e) Cheetah and Walker:** These locomotion tasks require learning a 2d-dimensional agent to walk as fast as possible while maintaining its balance.
+**(f) AntReach:** This task combines locomotion and navigation, instructing an ant robot with four legs to reach a goal while maintaining balance.

 ----

 ## Quantitative Results

-We report the mean and the standard deviation of success rate (Maze, FetchPick, FetchPush, HandRotate) and return (Walker), evaluated over three random seeds.
-Our proposed method (DBC) outperforms the baselines on Maze, FetchPick, FetchPush, and HandRotate, and performs competitively against the best-performing baseline on Walker.
+We report the mean and the standard deviation of success rate (Maze, FetchPick, HandRotate, AntReach) and return (Cheetah, Walker), evaluated over three random seeds.
+Our proposed method (DBC) outperforms or performs competitively against the best baseline over all environments.

 ![](./img/quantitative_results.jpg "Comparisons to other baselines")